etcetra7n/tabulux/README.md

 	table_obj.change(row_ID, column_ID, new_content, paste=True)

-the 'new_content' is ignored if paste is set to True, so you can leave the new content as `""` This cange the cell in the specified location to the text in the clipboard.
+the 'new_content' is ignored if paste is set to True, so you can leave the new content as `""`.
+This changes the cell in the specified location to the text in the clipboard.

 Aditionaly, this method also returns the old content of the specified cell